thomasballinger/raytracing/readme.md

 To Do:

-* more flexible checkerboard
+* more flexible checkerboard (checker size based on defining vectors)

-* finite planes (triangles, squares) off of the object, mirror characteristic
+* finite planes (triangles, squares)

-* Optimize diffuse light (no need to look up at each bounce) I think this is light hashing -
-  Right now light gets calculated many times for very similar intersections.
+* Optimize diffuse light (no need to look up at each bounce) fuzzy light hashing - right now light gets calculated many times for very similar intersections.
-  Maybe that is what a "lightmap" is!?!

 * Optimize until realtime ascii rendering is possible